Understanding the Rise of Allergies in Modern Children: Uncovering the Connection to Our Sterile Environment and Microbiome

 Food allergies are a sign of a more serious problem

 Nagler shows me slides with various changes, and I can barely keep up with her.
 She speaks quickly, partly because she has so much to tell me.
-Katherine lists various theories about the causes of allergies, including the hygiene hypothesis, and then stops at a slide that shows aspects that likely affect the immune system: diet, caesarean section, changes in food production, breastfeeding.
+Katherine lists various theories regarding the causes of allergies, including the hygiene hypothesis, and then stops at a slide that shows aspects that likely affect the immune system: diet, caesarean section, changes in food production, breastfeeding.

 “The idea is that factors from modern industrialized lifestyles have caused changes in commensal bacteria,” Nagler says.
 “Commensal bacteria” is, let me remind you, a term for all the so-called friendly bacteria that live inside or alongside our body.
 “Inflammatory bowel disease, allergies, obesity, autism—all these are non-communicable chronic diseases.
 And they were all related to the microbiome,” explains Katherine.

-And here it is – Nagler’s answer to the most important question about why the number of allergies is growing.
+And here it is – Nagler’s answer to the most important question regarding why the number of allergies is growing.
 Changes in the composition of the microbiome—all the bacteria and viruses that live in the gut and help break down food into fuel for cells—lead to changes in immune function.

 A little later, the results of another study were published: scientists from Boston’s Brigham Hospital found that five or six specific strains of intestinal bacteria in infants appeared to protect them from developing food allergies.
 The project’s lead scientist, Dr Lynne Bry, suggested that our lifestyle has the ability, for better or worse, to “reboot the immune system”.